Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 Microsoft's Surface Laptop is aimed at supplanting the MacBook Air as a college-student favorite.
 The svelte, stylish clamshell also fills a middle ground between its cousins, the Surface Pro 4 tablet and Surface Book powerhouse 2-in-1, providing a third option that could appeal to many regular consumers.

-We went hands-on with the Surface Laptop last week and plan to test it in advance of its June launch.
-Until then, if you're trying to decide between the Surface Pro 4's promise of a tablet that can be a full-fledged computer, and the Surface Laptop's full-fledged computer that's nearly as light (and a lot newer), let’s dig into the specs.
+We got a good first impression of the Surface Laptop after going hands-on in advance of its June launch.
+Now that we've reviewed it, we can help you decide whether it's a better choice than the Surface Pro 4, with its promise of a tablet that can be a full-fledged computer.
+Let’s dig in!

 Price: Beyond many students' budgets

+NOTE: Microsoft has also added a version of the Surface Laptop, with a Core i7, 16GB of RAM and a 1TB SSD, for $2,699.

-Neither the Surface Pro 4 nor the Surface Laptop is especially cheap (see prices above).
+Neither the Surface Pro 4 nor the Surface Laptop is especially cheap, as the prices above indicate.
 Selecting the right Surface Laptop comes with a caveat: It's aimed at education, where you’ll be subject to the whims of professors who dictate what software to buy.
 The entry-level models with 4GB of RAM may struggle if burdened with demanding applications.
 The models with 8GB of RAM or more will have better staying power.

 Buying a Surface Pro 4 is a bit more straightforward.
 Note that these prices do not include a Type Cover attachable keyboard, which costs an additional $130 to $160 depending on the model.
 While you could theoretically do without one, you’ll make your life a lot easier if you add a Type Cover to your shopping list.